MaterializeInc/materialize/doc/developer/design/20231127_decoupled_isolated_coordinator.md

 As we will see later, an important part of the current design is that these messages have priorities.
-The coordinator has to work off all Internal Commands (1.) before processing External Commands (2.), and so on for 2. and 3.
+The coordinator has to work off all Internal Commands (1.) before processing Controller Responses (2.), and so on for 2. and 3.

 ### Controller Commands